Lisa Skogh Biography

 Role: Visiting Research Fellow

 Research Project: “The Kunstkammer and the Early Modern Consort: Knowledge, Networks and Influences”

-Kunstkammer (Cabinets of Curiosities), Wonders, Early Modern Collecting, Patronage, Early Modern Women, Early modern knowledge in ref. to the arts and the sciences, Amateurship, metallurgy and princely mining cultures, miniatures and portraiture in collections, displays and as exchange, art patronage and brokerage, ivories and early modern designers, and in all political culture and the arts.
+History of collecting in the early modern period and more specifically the Kunstkammer (Cabinets of Curiosities), Wunderkammer (Cabinet of Wonders), eaarly modern collecting, patronage, early modern women’s history, early modern knowledge in reference to the arts and the sciences, amateurship, metallurgy and princely mining cultures, miniatures and portraiture as collectibles, displays and as part of exchange of dynastic manifestation and ideas, art brokerage, baroque ivories turned and sculpted, and early modern designers and designs, and in all the above the aspect of political culture of the arts.

 Selected Research Outputs (Exhibitions)

 Victoria and Albert Museum, Europe Gallery 1600-1800 (aspects of the Cabinet) forthcoming 2015